msurtsukov/generative-models-collection/README.md

 ```

 # Comments on models and results
-All models share architecture of *DCGAN* with slight deviations and were trained using Adam(0.5, 0.999) with batch size of 64 and learning rate of 0.0001.
+All models share architecture of *DCGAN* with slight deviations and were trained using Adam(0.5, 0.999) with batch size is 64 and learning rate is 0.0001.

 Most models were not trained long enough.